5-second-rule/website/_posts/2014-05-26-amy-chandler---week-8-report.md

  - Draw gameplay UI based on player object

 ### Accomplished goals
- - At the time of writing this this post, I have unfortunately been able to meet any of my goals this week.
+ - At the time of writing this this post, I have unfortunately not been able to meet any of my goals this week.

 ### Problems with meeting goals
  - I was out all weekend for a wedding in PA and got home within the hour of writing this post.
 I thought I would have more time to get work done than I ultimately actually did, and spent what I could of my nights working on other projects and homework.
 Planning on yet another long Monday night to get things done.